Helen Steel: Undercover policing

 scandal, deceived into a long term relationship with police officer, John Dines, (known to Steel as John Barker) who was working undercover, as part of a wider police operation, to gain information on campaigners involved in the organisation London Greenpeace.

-Steel met Dines in the late 1980s, and in 1990 began a relationship with him, which lasted 2 years.
+Steel met Dines in the late 1980s, and in 1990 began a relationship with him, which lasted two years.
 They lived together, and had discussed starting a family together.

-After 2 years Dines disappeared abroad, claiming to have had a breakdown.
+After two years Dines disappeared abroad, claiming to have had a breakdown.
 Steel has said she spent years searching for him, and it was during this time that she discovered he had been using a false identity (that of a dead child).
-She tracked him down and confronted him in 2016, when he then apologised to her.
+She tracked him down and confronted him in 2016, when he apologised to her.